wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 - revert files back to a previous state
 - revert the entire project back to a previous state
 - review changes made over time
-- collaborate on a set of files with others!!
+- collaborate on a set of files with others
 - see who last modified something that might be causing a problem

 Plus it functions as a backup system, a safe place for all your work.
 Using a VCS means that if you screw things up or lose files, you can generally recover easily.
 In addition, you get all this for very little overhead.

-There are many VCS, and git has become the VCS of choice for most software teams.
+There are many VCS.
+Git and GitHub have become the VCS of choice for most software teams.
 Do you know other VCS?

 ##Definitions